todogroup/todogroup.org/content/en/blog/2024-steering-committee.md

 project's direction, step up yearly strategic goals, as well as structuring and facilitating collaboration among its contributors, general members, associates, and ambassadors.

-> The 2024 Steering Committee keeps its diversity formed by representatives from OSPOs established on
+> The 2024 Steering Committee keeps their diversity formed by representatives from OSPOs established on
 > a wide variety of sectors.
 It's great to see for the first time representation from
 > the Finance and European Automotive sectors.
 >
-> Also, as a European Citizen based in EU,
-> I'm personally thrilled to see more engagement by our general member representatives from
+> Also, as a European citizen, I'm personally thrilled to find more engagement by our
-> European-based organizations and TODO contributors taking governing positions
+> general member representatives from European-based organizations and TODO contributors taking governing positions
 > in the project.
+In the upcoming years, I would love to see ways to encourage participation
+> and representation of OSPO practitioners from non-Europe / non-North America organizations too, such as
+> our TODO individual contributors and general members from Asia -including Japan or China- or LATAM countries.
+>
-I look forward to a great year ahead and working with all of you!
+> I look forward to a great year ahead and working with all of you!
 >
 > *Ana Jiménez Santamaría - Project Manager, TODO Group*